themeblvd/portfolios/readme.txt

 = Will this plugin work if I'm not using a Theme Blvd theme? =

 Yup, but it just won't do a whole lot.
-You'll essentially end up with a "Portfolio Item" custom post type and associated "Portfolio" taxonomy with a cool retina icon.
+You'll essentially end up with a "Portfolio Item" custom post type and associated "Portfolio" taxonomy.

 = How can change the number of columns and rows in portfolio archive grids? =